-Deforestation affected an estimated 13 million hectares per year between 2000 and 2010, with most happening in tropical countries¹.
+Deforestation affected an estimated 13 million hectares per year between 2000 and 2010, with most happening in tropical countries .
 The loss of forests is regrettable not only due to the fact that trees provide a carbon sink which can help mitigate the impacts of climate change; but also because forests provide food and shelter to many species of fauna and flora that are losing their natural habitats.

 In fact, over the decades deforestation has already led to the loss of several species.
-In fact, species began falling in numbers and going extinct already in the 19th century.
+Species began falling in numbers and going extinct already throughout the 19th century.
 Despite recorded species extinctions and attempts to recover particularly plants through remaining seeds, rates of biodiversity loss are not falling.

 Below follow ten examples of species already lost due to deforestation or which are likely not to survive in the wild for another decade.
 Many more will follow suit if current practices for protecting forest habitats are not reversed.

 10 species extinct due to deforestation

 #1 St Helena Redwood

 This tree was endemic to St Helena, an island located in the South Atlantic Ocean which was also where the routes of environmentalism were established .